Bright & Bold Bohemian Thanksgiving Ideas

 When planning the menu, we recommend starting with the main dish.
 Turkey is the obvious choice, but an alternative pick like chicken or lamb tagine also works well.
-If you do decide to go with the classic, bookmark our turkey guide for everything you need to know about cooking your holiday bird to perfection.

 Then, plan your sides.
 Since the goal is a light, fresh plate, one or two starchy sides—such as stuffing or mashed potatoes—will suffice.
 Round out the table with two or three veggie-based sides, such as salad or cooked greens.
 Finally, plan a special beverage to complement your meal.
 If it’s an alcoholic drink, make two batches—one with alcohol and one without—so guests of all ages can imbibe.
 Get a full list of bohemian menu ideas.

 How to Set a Bohemian Thanksgiving Table

 When setting the table, aim for a colorful, earthy vibe.
 Retro table linens are a great place to start, and fresh succulents and flowers are always eye-catching.
 For a truly bohemian look, use a wide variety of dishes and serveware—you don’t want everything to match.
 Consider buying one or two statement pieces, then fill in the gaps with items you already own.
 Thrift shops are also a great resource for eclectic finds.
 If you’re looking for Thanksgiving decor inspiration, check out our guide to setting a bohemian table.